Travel guide to the top of Moteng Pass

-Moteng Pass is a high mountain pass at an elevation of 2.820m (9,252ft) above the sea level, located in the Butha-Buthe District in Lesotho.
-It's one of the highest mountain roads of Lesotho.
+Moteng Pass is a high mountain pass at an elevation of 2.820m (9,252ft) above the sea level, located in the Butha-Buthe District of Lesotho.
+It's one of the highest roads of the country.
 The maximum slope is 17%.